-- 4.6 This information relates to the amount of floor space created for "Town Centre Uses". - 4.7 Unlike the employment use developments, retail and leisure developments in 2014-15 are above the levels of the last 2 years.
-Overall the city has seen a net decrease increase in floorspace of 3277.9 square metres.
+- 4.6 This information relates to the amount of floor space created for "Town Centre Uses". - 4.7 Overall the city has seen a net decrease in floorspace of 734 square metres.

 Table 12 - Floor space developed for "town centre uses" in Town Centre Areas